Techtonica/curriculum/projects/recipe-page/phase-1-html-prompt.md

 ### Questions to Consider

-- What, if anything, was challening about this phase of the project?
+- What, if anything, was challenging about this phase of the project?
 - What did you enjoy the most while working on this phase of the project?
 - What questions came to mind as you were working through the steps?
 - If you were to explain to a bright child what you worked on during the phase, what would you tell them?

+### Challenge
+See the HTML in your browser by following just the steps under the sections "Part 1: Saving an HTML File" and "Part 2: Running an HTML File" in https://www.wikihow.com/Run-a-HTML-File.
+You should name your file `recipe-page.html`.
+If you are on a Windows PC, use WordPad instead of TextEdit.
+(10 min)

+Copy everything from your HTML in CodePen, paste it into `recipe-page.html`, and save.
+Follow the directions in the link to view it in your browser.

+Did it work?
+If not, show it to a peer and figure out what you're missing.

-### Extensions
+### Extensions (optional)

 - Using w3Schools or another online resource, incorporate more features into your recipe page using HTML tags.
 Some ideas:
   - `<table>`, `<th>`, `<tr>`, `<td>`